Joe Longthorne Theatre (former North Pier Pavilion)

 Significance

-The Blackpool Pier Company opened the North Pier in 1863 and it is now the oldest of the surviving piers built by renowned promenade pier architect and engineer Eugenius Birch.
+The Blackpool Pier Company opened the North Pier in 1863, and it is now the oldest of the surviving piers built by renowned promenade pier architect and engineer Eugenius Birch.
 The current pavilion, in the Art Deco style, dates from 1939.
-It is Grade II listed, one of only six operating pier theatres in the country, and one of only four operating on the seaward end of the pier.
+It is Grade II listed, one of only six operating pier theatres in the country, and one of only three operating on the seaward end of the pier.

 The owner of the North Pier also owns the neighbouring Central and South Piers.
 Together with the neighbouring Central and South Piers, the North Pier was included on the World Monuments Fund’s 2018 World Monuments Watch list.